-The specific suit we reference involves California healthcare provider Cottage Health System and its insurer, Columbia Casualty, which refused to pay up after a breach, pointing to a clause in the policy that effectively said it didn't have to cover the breach because Cottage hadn't followed "minimum required practices" as spelled out in the policy.
-We can't imagine how many law firms might be vulnerable under such an exclusion.
+The specific suit involves California healthcare provider Cottage Health System and its insurer, Columbia Casualty, which refused to pay up after a breach, pointing to a clause in the policy that effectively said it didn't have to cover the breach because Cottage hadn't followed "minimum required practices" as spelled out in the policy.
+Many law firms might be vulnerable under such an exclusion.